 Using the Internet for Work and Pleasure

-Like most of you, I use the Internet a lot nowadays.
-Back at the turn of the century I started using it – in reality I had hardly used it at all before then.
+Internet for Work and Pleasure: Like most of you, I use the Internet a lot nowadays.
+Back at the turn of the century, I started using it – in reality, I had hardly used it at all before then.

-For a few years it seemed to help me to get a little work as a writer, but never enough to fully financially support me.
-There were times when it was much easier to make submissions thanks to the Internet and email systems combined.
+It seemed to help me get a little work as a writer for a few years, but never enough to fully financially support me.
+There were times when it was much easier to make submissions, thanks to the Internet and email systems combined.

 Let’s talk quality for a minute.
-Earlier today I saw a Jon McGregor mention that he found that once an author produces work of high enough quality getting published is easy.
+Earlier today, I saw Jon McGregor mention that he found that once an author produces high enough quality, getting published is easy.
 Although I believe he is telling the truth, I do not think that is correct.
-Personally, I felt more like I had to write more simply in order to get paid to write.
-I strongly believe that it depends on the clients and the audience.
-Also, I have suffered from a deeply person Query Disorder for a long time, which I don’t wish to discuss beyond that.
-I strongly believe that has been one factor which helped to delay my being published.
+Personally, I felt more like I had to write more simply to get paid to write.
+I firmly believe that it depends on the clients and the audience.
+Also, I have suffered from a deep person Query Disorder for a long time, which I don’t wish to discuss beyond that.
+I firmly believe that has been one factor that helped to delay my being published.

-I have been published some – I mean professionally and in literary circles rather than doing it this way as a self publishing volunteer venture…more now than ever before, of course, but thanks to the writers groups I have met so many who have far more experience than I have: that, …let’s just say that it is very different from dealing with people who have not dared try to write a book or to get published and different from dealing with journalists or people who are still working on their first book after 15 years.
-I do believe quality is important and is a real necessary ingredient to professional success in writing, but I don’t think that most beginners understand that the writing and editing are really just 2 of a dozen or so tasks that amount to ‘the job’.
+I have been published some – I mean professionally and in literary circles rather than doing it this way as a self-publishing volunteer venture…more now than ever before, of course, but thanks to the writer’s groups, I have met so many who have far more experience than I have: that, …let’s say that it is very different from dealing with people who have not dared try to write a book or to get published and different from dealing with journalists or people who are still working on their first book after 15 years.
+I do believe quality is important and is a natural and necessary ingredient to professional success in writing.
+Even I don’t think that most beginners understand that writing and editing are really just 2 of a dozen or so tasks that amount to ‘the job.’

 For today, I’ll leave it at that.